-• Please avoid Team Defaults (all lines defaulting or majority of lines not played).
+Please avoid Team Defaults (all lines defaulting or majority of lines not played).
 Joining a league is a commitment to play matches.
 League winners should be determined by playing matches not winning by default.
 Only a few players are needed to play the majority of lines to have a complete match.
 If captains agree, they may choose to play different combinations and reschedule a date to complete any needed lines to complete the majority of lines so the match will be valid.
-LA Area: If captains agree to complete the remaining line(s) on a different date, they must notify ALC so that Tennislink can be updated with the new date.
-Unavailability of strongest players is not a valid reason for rescheduling a team match.

-of lines for Min#of

-League Format valid match players Play lines:
+of lines for valid match Min # of players Play lines:

-3 lines (1S/2D) 2 lines 3 1S/ 1D
+3 lines (1S/ 2D) 2 lines 3 1S/ 1D

 3 lines (3D) 2 lines 4 1D/ 2D

-4 lines (1S/3D) 3 lines 5 1S/ 1D/ 2D
+4 lines (1S/ 3D) 3 lines 5 1S/ 1D/ 2D

-5 lines (2S/3D) 3 lines 4 1S/ 2S/ 1D
+5 lines (2S/ 3D) 3 lines 4 1S/ 2S/ 1D